 Impact

-The flaw in the HiOS Switch Platform web interface lets a remote attacker send a crafted HTTP GET request to a specific endpoint, causing the device to reboot automatically.
-Because no authentication or input validation is performed, the endpoint accepts arbitrary requests, resulting in an uncontrolled reboot that brings the switch offline for an indeterminate period.
-This is a classic input validation vulnerability (CWE-306) that leads to a denial-of-service scenario.
+The vulnerability in the HiOS Switch Platform web interface allows a remote attacker to send a malicious HTTP GET request to a specific endpoint, causing the device to reboot.
+Because the endpoint does not perform authentication, the request is accepted and leads to an uncontrolled reboot that disrupts service.
+This represents Missing Authentication for a Critical Function (CWE‑306) and results in denial of service.

 Affected Systems